dart-lang/language/working/macros/feature-specification.md

 ### Phase 2: Declarations

 In this phase, macros declare functions, variables, and members.
-"Declaring" here means specifying the name and type signature, but not the body of a function or initializer for a variable.
-In other words, macros in this phase specify the declarative structure but no imperative code.
+"Declaring" here means specifying the name and type signature, but not necessarily the body of a function or initializer for a variable.
+It is encouraged to provide a body (or initializer) if possible, but you can opt to wait until the definition phase if needed.

-When applied to a class, a macro in this phase can introspect on all of the members of that class and its superclasses, but it cannot introspect on the members of other types.
+When applied to a class, enum, or mixin a macro in this phase can introspect on all of the members of that class and its superclasses, but it cannot introspect on the members of other types.
+For mixins, the `on` type is considered a superclass and is introspectable.
+Note that generic type arguments are not introspectable.

+When applied to an extension, a macro in this phase can introspect on all of the members of the `on` type, as well as its generic type arguments and the bounds of any generic type parameters for the extension.

+TODO: Define the introspection rules for extension types.

 ### Phase 3: Definitions